-Mortality rates for the year ended May 31, 2021, for the Salaried Plan were based on the PubG.2010 Above Median Employee, Healthy Annuitant and Disabled Retiree (Male/Female) with MP-2020 projection
+Mortality rates for the year ended May 31, 2021, for the Salaried Plan were based on the PubG.2010 Above Median Employee, Healthy Annuitant, and Disabled Retiree (Male/Female) with MP-2020 projection scale.
+Mortality rates for the Bargaining Unit Plan were based on the PubG-2010 Total Employee, Healthy Annuitant, and Disabled Retiree (Male/Female) with MP-2020 projection scale.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of May 31, 2022 (see the discussion of the pension plan's investment policy) are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of May 31, 2022, (see the discussion of the pension plan's investment policy) are summarized in the following table:

+Long-Term

+Expected Rate

-Asset Class Long-Term Expected Rate of Return
+Asset Class of Return

-Fixed Income 3.8%
+Fixed Income 3.8 %

-U.S. Equity 8.0
+US Equity 8.0

 Global 8.0

 International Equity 8.0

-Alternative, Hedge and Swing 6.3
+Alternatives, Hedge, and Swing 6.3

-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of May 31, 2021 (see the discussion of the pension plan's investment policy) are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of May 31, 2021, (see the discussion of the pension plan's investment policy) are summarized in the following table:

+Long-Term

+Expected Rate

-Asset Class Long-Term Expected Real Rate of Return
+Asset Class of Return

-Fixed Income 3.4%
+Fixed Income 3.4 %

 Equity 7.6

-Alternative, Hedge and Swing 5.9
+Alternative, Hedge, and Balanced 5.9